Identity Theft in Vermont

 The first thing you can do is immediately contact your financial institutions and suspend any compromised cards.
 Some companies also allow you to block any further usage directly from their app.

 The next step would be to contact the institutions where you have discrepancies.
 If you see suspicious transactions, reach out to the places or services where they occurred.
 Additionally, close any accounts or cancel any subscriptions that may have become compromised.

-The Office of the Vermont Attorney General suggests reporting identity theft directly to the FTC.
+The Vermont Department of Taxes suggests reporting identity theft directly to the FTC.
 Consider reaching out to your local sheriff’s office as well.
 While local law enforcement gets going, you can develop a recovery plan with the federal government.
 Save and share as much information as you have gathered about who you believe perpetrated the crime.

 You should also consider a credit monitoring account if you don’t already have one.
 These services provide oversight on your credit accounts and alert you when there is suspicious activity.
 You can either temporarily freeze the account or close it out entirely.
 An experienced Vermont attorney can also help you right some of the wrongs you encounter along the way.

 Always take proactive steps to protect yourself from identity theft.
 To many, some of these steps may seem like common sense.
 However, it’s surprising how often people disclose personal information without a second thought.
 We recommend you take the following precautions to avoid someone stealing your identity:

 - Do not respond to any unsolicited requests asking for personal information.

 - Do not click any suspicious links in unsolicited emails.